Beauty and the Beast: Villeneuve's original version

-For several months, Beauty lives a life of luxury at the Beast's castle, having every whim catered to, with no end of riches to amuse her and an endless supply of exquisite finery to wear.
-Eventually, she becomes homesick and begs the Beast to allow her to go see her family again.
-He allows it on the condition that she returns exactly two months later.
-Beauty agrees to this and is presented with an enchanted ring, which allows her to wake up in her family's new home in an instant when turned three times around her finger.
-Her older sisters are surprised to find her well-fed and dressed in finery, and their old jealousy quickly flares when their suitors' gazes turn to Beauty, even though she bestows lavish gifts on them and informs the men that she is only there to witness her sisters' weddings.
-Her father hints that if Beauty is going to her sisters' wedding, he makes it clear that she must marry the Beast as well.
-However, Beauty rejects her father, and his brothers do all they can to prevent her from going back to his castle, and she reluctantly agrees to stay longer.
+For several months Beauty lives a life of luxury at the Beast's castle.
+Her feelings for the man in her dreams and her gratitude toward the Beast come into conflict.
+When the Beast asks her what is wrong, she pleads homesickness and he sadly allows her to leave, warning her that if she does not return within two months he will die of a broken heart.

+Beauty agrees to this and is presented with an enchanted ring, which allows her to wake up in her family's new home in an instant.
+Her older sisters are surprised to find her well-fed and dressed in finery, and their old jealousy quickly flares when their suitors' gazes turn to Beauty, even though she bestows lavish gifts on them.
+Her brothers do all they can to prevent her from going back to his castle, and she reluctantly agrees to stay longer.